-Part of the Sea-Dog line of heavy duty marine hardware, these anchor swivels are built to last.
+A part of the Sea-Dog line of heavy duty stainless steel marine grade hardware, so these anchor swivels are built to last.

-Crafted from AISI 316 stainless steel for maximum corrosion resistance.
+Crafted from AISI 316 Stainless Steel, for maximum corrosion resistance and superior durability.

 Available in several sizes.